-OUTPUT CO2: Carbon dioxide generated as a result of using electricity, gas and fuels (CO2 emission volume was calculated using the conversion factor defined in 2005 by the Federation of Electric Power Companies of apan) NOx: Nitrogen oxides generated as a result of using gas and fuels SOx: Sulfuric oxides generated as a result of using gas and fuels Wastewater: Wastewater discharged from manufacturing sites and offices BOD: Biochemical oxygen demand Municipal waste: Waste other than industrial waste that is generated as a result of business activities (such as kitchen waste, waste paper and waste wood) Industrial waste: Waste generated as a result of business activities, that is regulated by the "Waste Disposal and Public Cleaning Law" such as sludge, waste plastics, waste acid and waste alkali Recycling: Thermal recycling and material recycling of waste for use as material, raw material or resources
+OUTPUT CO2: Carbon dioxide generated as a result of using electricity, gas and fuels (CO2 emission volume was calculated using the conversion factor defined in 2005 by the Federation of Electric Power Companies of Japan) NOx: Nitrogen oxides generated as a result of using gas and fuels SOx: Sulfuric oxides generated as a result of using gas and fuels Wastewater: Wastewater discharged from manufacturing sites and offices BOD: Biochemical oxygen demand Municipal waste: Waste other than industrial waste that is generated as a result of business activities (such as kitchen waste, waste paper and waste wood) Industrial waste: Waste other than industrial waste: Waste offices are result of business activities of business activities, that is regulated by the "Waste Disposal and Public Cleaning Law" such as sludge, waste plastics, waste acid and waste alkali Recycling: Thermal recycling and material recycling of waste for use as material, raw material or resources

 1: As hours of operations rose, hours of boiler operations lengthened, increasing the amount of fuel petroleum used.
 Accordingly, SOx emission amount increased, but fell within the legally allowable limit.
+(Tohoku site)

-(Tohoku site) 2: The ledger system has changed, so EDP paper is no longer in use.
-Overall, paper usage greatly decreased, reflecting the digitization of documents.
+2: The ledger system has changed, so EDP paper is no longer in use.
+Overall, paper usage greatly decreased, reflecting the digitization of documents